ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 >> instanceId *
 >>> This is the UUID of your instance

-#### Lets Encrypt SSL
+#### Let's Encrypt SSL

 This section only applies to WordPress, Drupal, Joomla and Prestashop installations.
 It will not work for other installations.

-1. You must create or edit two `A` records in the OVHcloud control panel which point to the IP address of your server.
-For example if your domain is "example.com" then you need to create `A` records for:
+1. You must create or edit two `A` records in the OVHcloud Control Panel which point to the IP address of your server.
+For example if your domain name is "personaldomain.ovh" then you need to create `A` records for:

-- example.com
+- personaldomain.ovh
-- www.example.com
+- www.personaldomain.ovh

 If your domain is registered with OVHcloud you can follow [this guide.](../../domains/web_hosting_how_to_edit_my_dns_zone/).
 <br>If your domain is registered with another company you will need to contact them for assistance to set up your `A` records.